What are the best essential oils to eliminate smoke odor?

 Essential oils are not oils in the sense you may be thinking.
 They are compounds extracted from plants via pressing or distillation.
 These compounds contain the concentrated essence of the plant.

 Most notably for our purposes here, essential oils are powerfully impregnated with the scents of their source material.
 A drop of rose oil can contain the scent distilled from 100 roses, for example.

 Not all essential oils are created equally, however.
 There are synthetic, lab formulated variants that mimic the scents of some plants but are not natural products.
 Choose USDA Certified Organic oils to ensure that you have a pure and natural substance derived directly from nature.

 The Best Essential Oils To Eliminate Smoke Odor

 While all essential oils have a specific aroma, not all of them are ideal for combating smoke.
 Mild odors that dissipate quickly or won’t help.
-The best choices are oils full of volatile compounds and with particular scents to which are noses are more sensitive.
+The best choices are oils full of volatile compounds and with particular scents to which our noses are more sensitive.

 For this reason, citric oils are at the top of the list.
-Lemon oil, lime oil, grapefruit oil and orange essential oils all share a common ingredient: the compound limonene.
+Lemon oil, lime oil, grapefruit oil, and orange essential oils all share a common ingredient: the compound limonene.

 Limonene is responsible for the powerful, clean scent we primarily associate with lemons and oranges.
-In fact, this compound makes up 98% of orange essential oil, and the majority of the other citrus oils.
+In fact, this compound makes up 98% of orange essential oil and the majority of the other citrus oils.

 Don’t use essential oils containing limonene (citrus) if you have pets.
 For a list of toxic essential oils for pets read this article.